McAdieCENG/CENGProject/index.md

 # Greenhouse System Project Blog Updates

+### October 15, 2019
+- Finished up Breadboard, Schematic and PCB views for my BME680 Hat that will attach to a Raspberry Pi 3 B+.
+- Sent PCB Gerber files to Humber Prototype Lab for fabrication

 ### October 8, 2019
 Showed what I purchased for my project that I didn't already own.
-As well as, went over safty procedures and safty drills during the lab time and watched videos on soldering.
+As well as, went over safety procedures and safty drills during the lab time and watched videos on soldering.

 ### October 1, 2019
 - Fixed up budget files to include missing information